danielharrell/open-eyes-lect-2017-18/Open.md

-*Republic*, that allow the spectacle of corpses to fill his gaze, to his own contempt, in a similar abuse of sight.[^3] Both examples suggest there are cases of openness to be condemned, where something between outside and inside has been broken.
+*Republic*, that allow the spectacle of corpses to fill his gaze, to his own contempt, in a similar abuse of sight.[^3] Both examples suggest there are cases of openness to be condemned, where something between inside and outside has been broken.
 So what is it that remains intact, in cases of openness to be praised?
-And so far as it does remain intact, why call these cases of being open, rather than cases of being closed?
+And if intact, then why call these cases of being open, rather than cases of being closed?

 To press the question, we might turn next, and again, to the way our eyes are open more generally, if figuratively, as we see *through* them, to a whole world beyond.
-Yet our eyes could not be open like eyelids, or a lidless jar, just letting the world in.
+Yet our eyes are not then open like eyelids, or a lidless jar, just letting the world in.
 For open eyes can be poked, injured, even blinded.
 Yet if our eyes are *not* like a lidless jar, then how *does* the world get in?

-Or *does* it get in?
-For unlike the way the world gets into a pickle jar, to *spoil* what's inside, the world gets into our eyes, we might say, to *fill* what's inside, as if our eyes *contained* the world it was open to, in order to see it and not merely suffer it.
-But if our eyes contain the world in this sense, then perhaps they are better compared to a *closed* jar, or *completed* parabola, where the world *never* gets in, being somehow already there.
+Unlike the way the world gets into a pickle jar, to *spoil* what's inside, the world gets into our eyes, we might say, to *fill* what's inside, as if our eyes *contained* the world it was open to, in order to see it and not merely suffer it.
+But if our eyes do contain the world, then *does* the world get in?
+What if our open eyes were more like a closed jar, or completed* parabola, where the world never gets in, since it is somehow already there.

-As an example of this suggestion, consider this inference of the philosopher Schopenhauer:
+And now to press this question, consider an inference once made by the philosopher Schopenhauer:

 <!-- Look up Payne translation for this -->